chainguard-dev/secureframe-issue-sync/README.md

 Sync Secureframe tests to GitHub issues

-This is experimental, but as a proof-of-concept it halfway works.
+This is experimental, but appears to work.
 PR's welcome.

 ## Usage